puppetlabs/puppet-docs/source/pe/3.3/quick_writing_windows.markdown

 We will install a Puppet Enterprise supported module: `puppetlabs-registry`.

 1. **On the puppet master**, run `puppet module search registry`.
-This searches for modules from the Puppet Forge with `ntp` in their names or descriptions and results in something like:
+This searches for modules from the Puppet Forge with `registry` in their names or descriptions and results in something like:

         Searching http://forgeapi.puppetlabs.com ...
         NAME                 DESCRIPTION               AUTHOR        KEYWORDS
         puppetlabs-registry  This module provides...   @puppetlabs   type registry

    You want `puppetlabs-registy`.
-You can view detailed info about the module in the "Read Me" on the Puppet Forge. <http://forge.puppetlabs.com/puppetlabs/ntp>.
+You can view detailed info about the module in the "Read Me" on the Puppet Forge.

 2. To install the module, run `puppet module install puppetlabs-registry`: